GabrielSGoncalves/udacity_devops_nanodegree_project3_k8s/README.md

 sudo install -o root -g root -m 0755 kubectl /usr/local/bin/kubectl
 ```
 ### Installing AWS CLI
+AWS CLI is an essential command line tool to interact with AWS and can be installed following [AWS official page](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html).
+After installing, make sure to configure AWS CLI with your AWS Access Key ID and AWS Secret Access Key.

 ### Installing eksctl
 eksctl is a tool that makes creating and managing EKS cluster on AWS a breeze.